domenicjdonato/blog-site/content/post/quadratic_approximation/index.md

 P(\theta | \mathcal{D}, \mathcal{M}) = \frac{P(\mathcal{D} | \theta, \mathcal{M}) \cdot P(\theta | \mathcal{M}) \cdot P(\mathcal{M})}{P(\mathcal{D},\mathcal{M})}
 $$

 where $\mathcal{M}$ stands for our modelling assumptions.
-This formulation aids in reminding us that our conclusions and confidences are conditioned on the probability that we made correct modeling assumptions.
-I think it's safe to say that in most cases $P(\mathcal{M}) \neq 1$.
+This formulation helps to remind us that our conclusions and confidences are conditioned on the probability that we made correct modeling assumptions.
+It's safe to say that in most cases $P(\mathcal{M}) < 1$.

 ## Find MAP estimate of parameters

+Since $P(\mathcal{D})$ is fixed by the time we get this far, more on this later, we can drop it from the function  start optimizing
+TODO: Expand equation (2) to our concrete example/model.

 Now that we know we're trying to optimize the posterior, let's learn a way to do this.
 There are a few optimization techniques that can be used for this type of problem and I'm going to use the one that's most familiar to me.
 I come from a deep learning background and we use gradient decent often so this is how I'm going to find the maximum of our posterior distribution.
 Before we get into this though, we're going to make the function we optimizer easier to deal with.